Skip to Content

 This not only contributes to the lively appeal of the kitchen but also frees up some space for your countertops.

-4. Utilize the Top of the Fridge
+4. Utilize the Top and Front of the Fridge

 This trick is inspired by my friends but has the same concept here: making space for lovely and clutter-free countertops.

 Start by allocating room for items that aren’t frequently used but occupy significant space on the top of your fridge.
+If there’s still room, pair them with potted plants for a calm, styled look.

 Ideas to Organize the Cooking Utensils